APP DESIGN | RESEARCH & DESIGN

 Insights

-Volunteers wanted simpler rostering and planning functionality
+Productivity: Volunteers desired simpler tools for rostering and planning their involvement.

-Minimum Viable Product
+Events as the Minimum Viable Product (MVP)

 The MVP was shaped by these main priorities: